 What If Kurt Cobain Didn’t Die?

-Chuck Klosterman theorizes on what the rock god's future could have held, had he not died 15 years ago.
+Chuck Klosterman theorizes on what the rock god's future could have held, had he not died in 1994.

 In SPIN’s April 2004 tribute issue to Kurt Cobain, then senior writer Chuck Klosterman posed a compelling and unique question: “What would have happened if Cobain lived?”
-Below, read Klosterman’s theory about what the rock god’s future could have held, had he not died 16 years ago.
+Below, read Klosterman’s theory about what the rock god’s future could have held, had he not died in 1994.

 April 5, 1994: Kurt Cobain is admitted to the University of Washington Medical Center after surviving a massive heroin overdose.
 Discovered in a coma by private investigator Tom Grant, Cobain’s near-lifeless body lay alongside a loaded shotgun and (what appeared to be) a suicide note.
 When Cobain regains consciousness four days later, he says that the gun was “for protection” and that the letter was “personal.”
 He is released from the hospital after nine days of observation.